nerush/AIND-Planning/heuristic_analysis.md

 `Table 3.
 Performance metrics of the different search methods of Problem 3.`

 ## Conclusion
 The most fastest search method for solving problem 1 is non-heuristic search called "Greedy best first graph search with h1".
 It finds the most optimal solution of 6 steps in 0.027 seconds and has the lowest number of expansions, goal tests and new nodes, which are 7, 9 and 28 respectively.
-For the problem 2 the the choice depends on context of the problem.
+For the problem 2 the choice depends on context of the problem, as the performance of heuristic search algorithms depends on the quality of the heuristic function (_Stuart Russel, Peter Norvig.
+Artificial Intelligence, A Modern Approach, Third Edition, p.109_).
 For the problems, where exploration costs are higher than cost of time, "A* search with levelsum heuristic" is the most optimal search method.
 On the other hand, e.g. for the real time systems, where exploration costs are cheap but time cost is the most expensive one, the "A* search with h_ignore_preconditions heuristic" search is the most optimal one.

-The same logic is applicable for the problem 3: if time is not an issue and it is cheaper to think twice, the "A* search with levelsum heuristic" search is the most optimal one, because it finds the plan of 12 actions in
-403 expansions, 405 goal tests and 3708 new nodes.
+The same logic is applicable for the problem 3: if time is not an issue and it is cheaper to think twice, the "A* search with levelsum heuristic" search is the most optimal one, because it finds the plan of 12 actions in 403 expansions, 405 goal tests and 3708 new nodes.
 It is worth to mention, that "A* search with levelsum heuristic" is slow because of runtime complexity of its heuristic function.
 The algorithm of choice is "A* search with h_ignore_preconditions heuristic", because it provides the optimal solution in reasonable time and has relatively not high exploration costs, such as expansions, goal tests and new nodes.

 ## Search results